 - Warranty duration

-- What is covered (hardware only or including battery/accessories?)
+- What is covered (hardware only or battery included?)

 - Ease of claiming support